Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/trivia.md

 One can think of Angular Dynamic Hooks picking up the torch from ng-dynamic's `<dynamic-html>`-component and taking it further.

 ### Runtime compilation, <a href="https://github.com/patrikx3/angular-compile" target="_blank">Angular compile</a>, etc.

 There are also multiple libraries out there that render full Angular templates dynamically and rely on the JiT-compiler to do so.
 Many of them do not offer support for AoT-compilation (which Ivy uses by default).
 While it is <a href="https://github.com/angular/angular/issues/20156#issuecomment-468686933" target="_blank">technically possible</a> to load the JiT-compiler during runtime in AoT-mode, it is quite hacky and may break without warning.

 Also, note that rendering a dynamic template as though it were a static file is dangerous if you do not fully control the content, as all Angular components, directives or template syntax expressions are blindly executed just like in a static template.

-Runtime compilation also also suffers from most of the same drawbacks as the other libraries listed here, such as the lack of flexbility and control etc., so I won't list them seperately here.
+Runtime compilation also suffers from most of the same drawbacks as the other libraries listed here, such as the lack of flexbility and control etc., so I won't list them seperately here.

+## Special thanks

+Thanks to <a href="https://github.com/lacolaco/ng-dynamic" target="_blank">Ng-Dynamic</a> for giving me the idea for this library (as well <a href="https://www.arka.com/blog/dynamically-generate-angular-components-from-external-html" target="_blank">this blog post</a>, which explains it more).

+I am also grateful to Jesus Rodriguez & Ward Bell for their <a href="https://www.youtube.com/watch?v=XDzxs00iIDE" target="_blank">in-depth presentation on the topic</a>.